 We don’t become sinners by breaking human traditions and laws but by breaking God’s laws.

 We as humans, even Paul himself, cannot determine what sin is and what it isn’t.
 Only the law determines sin.
 For anyone who thinks a woman sins when preaching the word cannot prove it from the law.
-If a lay-preacher or pastor is shouting that a woman in ministry is sinning the Bible clearly expose them: «To the law and to the testimony: if they speak not according to this word, it is because there is no light in them.”
-(Isa_8:20 ) There is no light in what they are saying.
+If a lay preacher or pastor is shouting that a woman in ministry is sinning the Bible clearly exposes them: «To the law and to the testimony: if they speak not according to this word, it is because there is no light in them.”
+(Isa.8:20 ) There is no light in what they are saying.

 We don’t decide what sin is, the law does.
 And the law does not speak against women for being women.

-We are now going to look at several Biblical characters and how God’s response to them.
+We are now going to look at several Biblical characters and God’s response to them.
 And yes some of the ‘heroes’ might not look so heroic in this study.
-But remember, the male side of the story is the one most told and so this once, let me show the female side of some of these stories.
+But remember, the male side of the story is the one most told and so this once, shows the female side of some of these stories.

 Abraham was chosen and walked with the Lord.
 But his view on his wife had its faults.
 For God had also chosen Sarah to be the mother of the chosen seed.
 She was also chosen.
 But Abraham failed to see this completely.
 When they came to Egypt and Abraham feared for his life he was willing to sacrifice Sarah to protect himself.